OSDVF/deshader/README.md

 ## Non-goals
 ...and some dead ends, which have been encountered.
 - Debugging other languages than GLSL (feel free to fork and add your own language)
-- Using vendor-specific GPU APIs and instructions
+- Vendor API/ISA level debugging
 - Assembly (ISA) or pseudo-assembly (SPIR-V) level debugging
 - Profiling
 - [Custom WebView profile data directory](https://github.com/webview/webview/issues/719)